PrioritySoftware/PrioritySoftware.github.io/_sdk/Monitoring-Performance.md

 Note that heavy queries can also be generated when users run a search from a form (F11).
 This might indicate you need an index on a specific table column, or provide an opportunity to coach users on how to better optimize their queries.

+Keep in mind that in order to prevent heavy query records from balooning and taking up too much DB space, they are removed after a minimum of a week has elapsed.
+The exact deletion time depends on when routine maintenance processes are run.

 ## Example

 ![](https://cdn.priority-software.com/docs/images/HeavyQuery.png)